-- 9.78 The population and household projections which underpin this plan suggest that around 200 people will require C2-style accommodation over the plan period.
-This is in addition to the requirement for 7,300 homes recognised in that work.
-It is similarly recognised that this approach assumes a fixed proportion of those aged 75 or over will require such accommodation. - 9.79 This statistical approach needs to be balanced against 'real world' views.
+- 9.79 This statistical approach needs to be balanced against 'real world' views.
 People are living longer, and living in their own homes for longer.
 Assuming that the same proportion of over-75's will require more advanced levels of care in 2031 as in 2011 may not hold true.
 At the same time, the ways in which care is delivered are changing.
-There is an increasing focus upon adaptation of dwellings and home support. - 9.80 The housing target set in Policy SP7 already includes a modest uplift over our objectively assessed needs.
+There is an increasing focus upon adaptation of dwellings and home support. - 9.80 The housing target set in Policy S07 already includes a modest uplift over our objectively assessed needs.
 The potential to meet a greater proportion of the forecast needs for use-class C2 accommodation within the mainstream housing stock is one influence on this decision. - 9.81 Future sheltered and supported housing schemes will be delivered in several ways.
 A number of units will be delivered by the market in response to perceived demand.
 Several schemes providing supported and assisted living for older residents have been built in Stevenage in recent years.
 Accommodation held by registered providers will continue to form an important component of the housing offer.
 Standalone and windfall schemes to (re-)provide sheltered or supported housing over the plan period will be considered on their merits having regard to the criteria above and other relevant policies. - 9.82 These approaches will be supplemented by a policy-led requirement.
 On the largest housing sites, we will expect an element of sheltered and / or supported housing to be provided.
-This requirement will be applied pragmatically having regard to: - The nature of the proposal; - Up-to-date information, including demographic data and the relevant plans or strategies of service providers; and - Monitoring of completed schemes and permitted supply of market and affordable units that meet these definitions. - 9.83 Where it is not practicable to secure provision on-site, for example in highintensity flatted schemes or less accessible locations, the need to secure alternate contributions will be considered in line with Policy SP5.
+This requirement will be applied pragmatically having regard to:

+The nature of the proposal;

+Up-to-date information, including demographic data and the relevant plans or strategies of service providers; and

+Monitoring of completed schemes and permitted supply of market and affordable units that meet these definitions.